i-Apoorva/metarCode/README.md

 # metarCode

 An express application that returns latest weather info given a specific station code.
+Caching is implemented using Redis.

 # Setup